atharvjoshi34/linux-cheat-sheet/users_and_groups.md

 #### Details of a user are located in the file /etc/passwd.

-When you will open the above file you will see the details in the following format **u1:x:1001:1001::/home/u1:/bin/bash**
+When you will open the above file you will see the details in the following format **u1: x :1001:1001::/home/u1:/bin/bash**

 - **u1** - The first field represent the username in our case which is u1.
 - **x** - The second field represent the password of the user.
 It is stated as x as passwd wont be revealed anyone who will look at this file